storydrivendatasets-pre-2022-archive/sf-food-safety/README.md

 San Francisco Food Safety Data
 ==============================

-Health inspection data for San Francisco restaurants
+Health inspection data for San Francisco restaurants.

+This is an example of a dataset that can be bootstrapped with just SQL and doesn't have the kind of intensive wrangling that requires separate Python scripting.